serverlessworkflow/specification/specification.md

 which means that we will retry up to 4 times after waiting with increasing delay between attempts;
 in this example 10, 20, 40, and 80 seconds between retries.

+If both `increment` and `multiplier` properties are defined, `increment` should be applied first and then the `multiplier` when determining the next retry time.

 The `maxAttempts` property determines the maximum number of retry attempts allowed and is a positive integer value.

 The `jitter` property is important to prevent certain scenarios where clients